frederic-perez/AmE-dictionary/data/dictionary.md

 __kinetic__ _adj_ /kuh-NET-ik/
 __kingdom come__ _n_ _informal_ :two: __1__ The next world: _a bomb that could blow us to kingdom come._ __2__ The end of time: _You can complain till kingdom come, but it won’t help._
 __kingfisher__ _n_
-__kingpin__ _n_ :two: /KING-pin/ [:scroll: From skittles, a lawn game involving pins that are toppled by a ball, the ancestor of modern bowling.] __1__ The most important person in an organization, especially one who is the head of a crime organization.
+__kingpin__ _n_ :three: /KING-pin/ [:scroll: From skittles, a lawn game involving pins that are toppled by a ball, the ancestor of modern bowling.] __1__ The most important person in an organization, especially one who is the head of a crime organization.
 The most important person in a group or undertaking. _Syn_ bigwig, top banana _A years-long undercover operation finally yielded the evidence needed to bring down the country’s most notorious drug kingpin._ __2__ The tallest, foremost, or the central pin in an arrangement of bowling pins. __3__ A main bolt, for example, a large vertical bolt in an axle of a vehicle.
 __kink<sup>1</sup>__ _n_ :nine::m: (kinks) __1__ A sharp twist or bend in a wire, rope, hair, etc, esp one caused when it is pulled tight. _I was getting the kinks out._ __6__ _US_ A clever or unusual idea. _Let them work out the kinks._
 __kink<sup>2</sup>__ _v_ :two: (kinked) To form or cause to form a kink or kinks. _Kinked catheters._
 __kinky__ _adj_ :two: __1__ _slang_ Given to unusual, abnormal, or deviant sexual practices. _We all have our little kinky secrets._ __2__ _informal_ Exhibiting unusual idiosyncrasies of personality; quirky; eccentric. __3__ _informal_ Attractive or provocative in a bizarre way: kinky clothes. __4__ Tangled or tightly looped, as a wire or rope. __5__ Tightly curled, as hair.